-There are a number of really great ways to measure IT using KPIs.
-The key is to stick with the metrics and learn from them.
-If your team gets a KPI report back with numbers that aren't great, ask "what can we do to improve this number" and "why didn't we meet this number earlier".
-An IT KPI can be something you make specific to your business too.
-Get creative with it and make sure it is relevant.
-If you want to learn more about using KPIs to keep you motivated read this - KPIs to keep you motivated.
+There are a number of really great ways to measure the success of your IT projects using KPIs.
+The key is to stick with a handful of core metrics (like the ones above) and learn from them.
+If your team gets a KPI report back with numbers that aren't great, ask what you can do to improve them.
+IT metrics and KPIs can be something you make specific to your business or industry too.
+Get creative but make sure they're relevant.

 Whether you're tracking metrics for B2B marketing, sales or IT, schedule your free strategy session today.
 We'll keep you motivated while you track and measure your KPIs, and ensure you're tracking the right ones in the first place.